 Laying flat, you can clearly see that the width at the waist and hip remains the same.
 But, some people may still find they need to size up due to the changes in leg cut as well as seam differences discussed below.
 Since those are areas where I had room to spare, I can comfortably fit into my normal speed short size (2) without feeling like the fit is any tighter.
 I’m just as comfortable in my speed ups as I am in my old speeds.

 If you’re familiar with old school 2-way stretch speed shorts, the speed ups fit very similar to those.
 For example, my culture clash speed ups fit nearly identical to my old pairs in love red and spring has sprung, just with 4-way fabric instead.
 Notice that the comparison of the speed ups versus my old love red pair (shown above) is much less dramatic than the difference between the speed ups and my newer neon pink speeds shown above.
-Really, the only difference between the old 2-ways and the new speed ups is the angle of the leg opening.
+Really, the biggest difference between the old 2-ways and the new speed ups is the angle of the leg opening.

 In my opinion, the new fit is well-suited to body types with fuller hips/bum relative to their thighs.
-I happen to fall into this category, so that means the speed ups fit me very well.
+I happen to fall into this category, so that means the speed ups fit me well.
 However, I think the speed ups may not be as well-suited to women with narrow hips or otherwise relatively straight figures compared to the original speeds.
 Of course, your experience may vary.